NCAR/climate-primer-water/doc/ch3_baselines.rst

     **II.
 Remote Sensing of QPE » Precipitation Estimates with Dual Polarimetric Radar**

     Advances are made in radar technology every year.
-As this lesson is being developed the most impactful with respect to precipitation is dual polarized radar, or polarimetric radar.
+As this lesson is being developed, dual polarized radar, or polarimetric radar, is the most impactful with respect to precipitation.

     |Sample data from dual-polarimetric Radar|

-    Since the WSR-88D radar network has been upgraded to dual-polarization capabilities in about 2010 and 2011, many of hte ambiguities associated with the phase, size and distribution of hyrometeors have been greatly reduced.
+    Since the WSR-88D radar network was upgraded to dual-polarization capabilities in about 2010 and 2011, many of the ambiguities associated with the phase, size, and distribution of hydrometeors have been greatly reduced.
 Further, the overall data quality has been improved with the addition of dual-polarization data.
 For example, ground clutter, bright-band and biological echoes are difficult to reliably identify and remove with traditional radars.
 But with dual-polarization radars these sources of contamination are readily identified by automated algorithms.
 Although errors from DSD variations, bright-band contamination and clutter remain ongoing issues for the WSR-88D radar data, the errors associated with them have been substantially reduced with the addition of dual-polarization capability.

-    Excellent training on precipitation measurement using polarimetric radar is available from NOAA’s WDTD.
+    Excellent training resources on precipitation measurement using polarimetric radar is available from NOAA’s WDTD.
 We will not repeat those lessons here, but we strongly encourage you to review them: http://www.wdtb.noaa.gov/courses/dualpol/Outreach/.

-    In addition to reflectivity estimates that we are familiar with, dual-polarization radar allows for estimates of the average shapes of hydrometeors within the resolution volume and whether or not differently shaped hydrometeors are collocated, e.g. mixed phase.
+    In addition to reflectivity estimates that we are familiar with, dual-polarization radar allows for estimates of the average shapes of hydrometeors within the resolution volume and whether or not differently shaped hydrometeors are collocated, i.e., mixed phase.
 This is accomplished by transmitting and receiving both a horizontally and a vertically polarized radar beam.
-By measuring the different returns from these two polarizations, one can estimate the shape and the effects from different hydrometeor shapes, which increase the accuracy of precipitation estimates and hydrometeor type classification..
+By measuring the different returns from these two polarizations, one can estimate the shape and the effects from different hydrometeor shapes, which increase the accuracy of precipitation estimates and hydrometeor type classification.

     For example, we can determine if the prominent reflectors are large raindrops, which tend to be oblate with a large horizontal axis.
-We can also determine if the hydrometeors are more spherical, consistent with small raindrops.
-Or we can measure if the hydrometeors are highly reflective and generally spherical, consistent with hail.
+We can also determine if the hydrometeors are more spherical, which is consistent with small raindrops.
+Or we can discern whether the hydrometeors are highly reflective and generally spherical, consistent with hail.
 Other measures can be used to estimate the presence of snow, insects, or ground targets.

     |Reflector shape is a function of its size, phase, and type|

     **II.
 Remote Sensing of QPE » Radar Sampling of Precipitation**

     Most of the discussion so far is applicable for areas with good radar coverage.
-Good radar coverage is determined by three main factors:
+Good radar coverage is determined by three main factors.

     1. There are no obstructions of the low-level radar beam from terrain features or other ground targets like buildings.